How to test Selling Partner API endpoints

 Static request values under the Params tab

-1. Under the Headers tab, pass the access_token received from Step 1 for each API call using the key value pair x-amz-access-token: Atc|********************.
+1. Under the Headers tab, pass the access_token received in Step 1 for each API call, using the key value pair x-amz-access-token: Atc|********************.
 Skip this step for restricted operations and grantless operations.

 2720